Study plan - Master of Maritime Operations

 Sustainable Maritime Operations

 The Sustainable Maritime Operations profile gives the student a thorough insight in three different aspects of maritime operations.
 The technical aspect focuses on the forces of load and bouncy, wind, waves and hydrodynamics affecting the vessel, the design of the vessel and the operational and managerial aspects.
 The operational aspect focuses on the chain of computational maritime modeling and simulation techniques needed in maritime operations.
 The managerial aspect focuses on central themes concerning the organization and leadership of projects, as well as methods and techniques for analysis and management.

-The students can apply for this study programme at both universities.
+The students must apply for this study programme at Western Norway University of Applied Sciences.
 A common selection committee will select the students from all the applicants.
 The students are enrolled at both universities.
 For the examinations the local examination rules are applied.
 A good level of understanding and speaking of English is recommended.
 When applying for admission, you must provide evidence of your academic achievements and proficiency in English.
 See our webpage for how to document proficiency in English.

 The teaching and learning methods are varied and aim to make the students actively participate and build up independent thinking.
 The teaching methods vary, with lectures, solving exercises in groups, and problem-based learning being the most common.
 In addition to individual work, group work is encouraged throughout the programme.
 It is expected that the students show up for class well prepared, as the lectureres place a significant amount of time and effort in preparing the lectures.